drewglisson/secureApp/README.md

 # Secure Messaging App

 > The front end made in React Native with Expo <p>
-> The backend is seperate but still accessable, working on connecting the two
+> The backend made with Node.js and mongoDB is seperate but still accessable, working on connecting the two

 ## Materials required
 - Node.js version 10.16.3